Steven Byess

 Casey Bozell’s chair is sponsored by Romani Lay & Neville Wellman.

-Alberta Barnes has been a violinist with Portland Columbia Symphony since 2015.
+Alberta Barnes has been a violinist with Orchestra Nova Northwest since 2015.
 Originally from Boise, Idaho, she graduated magna cum laude with a degree in Violin Performance from the Lawrence University Conservatory of Music in Appleton, Wisconsin.
 She currently freelances in the Portland area, and is also a core member of the Newport Symphony.
 Between gigs, she works full time in the ophthalmic field.
 When she isn’t playing the violin, she enjoys spending time with family and working at various local craft fairs with her sister.

 Brian Bennett’s chair is sponsored by Laura Spurrell.